symfony/symfony-docs/scheduler.rst

     RecurringMessage::cron('* * * * *', new Message());

-You can also used some special values that represent common cron expressions:
+You can also use some special values that represent common cron expressions:

 * ``#yearly``, ``#annually`` - Run once a year, midnight, Jan.
 1 - ``0 0 1 1 *``
 * ``#monthly`` - Run once a month, midnight, first of month - ``0 0 1 * *``